tdhuynh/mighty_restaurant/README.md

 # mighty_restaurant

-This was a partner assignment to simulate an environment where we work with others on the same project.
+This was a partner assignment to emulate an environment where we work with others on the same project.

 # Objective
 * Break a large project into manageable units